iterative/ldb/documentation/Command-summary.md

 Every LDB command is linked to an instance where datasets and annotations are stored.
 There are two ways to locate an instance:

-1. configuration file `~/.ldb/config`
+1. Set `core.ldb_dir` in the global configuration file `~/.ldb/config` to an absolute path.
 ```
 [core]
 ldb_dir = '/some/absolute/path'
 ```
-2. `LDB_DIR` environment variable.
+2. Set the `LDB_DIR` environment variable to any absolute or relative path.

-If both ways of configuration are present, environment variable takes the precedence.
+If both ways of configuration are present, the environment variable takes precedence.
-If no method of configuration succeeds, all LDB commands will fail, a sole exception being `STAGE` command when used in QuickStart (see below).
+If no method of configuration succeeds, all LDB commands will fail, except for `INIT` which requires a path as an argument, and `STAGE` when used in QuickStart (see below).

 # INIT \<directory\>

-`INIT` creates a new LDB instance (repository) in a given directory.
+`INIT` creates a new LDB instance (repository) in the given directory.

 For most enterprise installations, this folder must be a shared directory on a fast disk.
-In addition to creating an instance, INIT makes a configuration file at `~/.ldb/config` and sets `ldb_dir` key in it to a new LDB location (this step is skipped if configuration already exists).
+In addition to creating an instance, `INIT` makes a global configuration file at `~/.ldb/config` and sets the `core.ldb_dir` key in it to the new LDB location unless it already set to another path.

-The `ldb init` command creates the following directory structure:
+Running `ldb init <path>` creates the following directory structure:
 ```
-.
+path/
 ├── data_object_info/
 ├── datasets/
 └── objects/